clarks03/osu-beatmap-visualizer/README.md

 make  # if you haven't done so already
 ./osu-parser
 ```

+You will be asked which beatmap/difficulty you want to visualize, and that should be pretty straightfoward to choose.

 ### Roadmap

 This project is heavily W.I.P and will be receiving active updates.
 Eventually I want to turn this into a full-fledged osu! replay viewer, where you can automatically download the map given a `.osr` (replay) file.